 12. Decides to include in the provisional agenda of its seventy-eighth session, under the item entitled “Review of the implementation of the recommendations and decisions adopted by the General Assembly at its tenth special session”, the sub-item entitled “Report of the Disarmament Commission”.

-Chapter II
+II.
 Organization and work of the substantive session of 2023

-2. The Disarmament Commission held its organizational session for 2023 at United Nations Headquarters at its 383rd meeting, on 3 April 2023.
+2. The Disarmament Commission held its organizational session for 2023 at United Nations Headquarters at its 383rd meeting, on 3 April 2023 (see A/CN.10/PV.383).
 At that meeting, the Commission considered questions relating to the organization of work and substantive agenda items for its substantive session of 2023 in accordance with the “Ways and means to enhance the functioning of the Disarmament Commission” adopted by the General Assembly (resolution 44/119 C, annex) and in the light of Assembly resolution 77/90.
 The Commission also took up the question of the election of its officers.
 It elected the Permanent Representative of Kazakhstan to the United Nations, Akan Rakhmetullin, as its Chair for its session.

 3. At the same meeting, the Commission adopted the provisional agenda for its organizational session (A/CN.10/L.89).